g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

                    *[IS-IS/15] 00:15:11, metric 10
                     >  to fe80::528b:d8ff:fe00:1205 via ge-0/0/3.0
 ```
 Are you missing something?
 No?
-Sure?
+Are you sure?
 Where is the IPv6 address of R4?
-Where is him?
+Where is it?

-But this address are in the isis database, but why it is not in our routing table?
+This address is in the IS-IS database, but why is it not in our routing table?

 I know the answer...
-When we are using a dual-stack IS-IS, the routers make only one SPF calculation, and using the IPv4 tree, but you remember our topology?
-In the transversal links we don't have family inet6 configured.
+When we use default IS-IS (Single Topology), the routers make only one SPF calculation using the IPv4 tree.
+But remember our topology?
+In the transversal links, we don't have family inet6 configured.

-In the R1 view, the best route for fd10:faca:f0fa::4/128 is via R4 link, but in this interface we don't have inet6 configured, then, the route becomes inactive.
+In R1's view, the best route for fd10:faca:f0fa::4/128 is via the R4 link.
+However, since we don't have inet6 configured on this interface, the route becomes inactive.

-For resolve this, we need to make a second SPF calculation, and we can do this adding another topology in the IS-IS, then, the routers will make two SPF calculations, one for IPv4 topology and another one for IPv6 topology, let's do this in all routers of our topology:
+To resolve this, we need to force a second SPF calculation by adding a secondary topology to IS-IS.
+Then, the routers will make two SPF calculations: one for the IPv4 topology and another for the IPv6 topology.

+Let's do this on all routers:
 ```
 set protocols isis topologies ipv6-unicast
 ```
-Applying this in our topology, the connectivy will be ok, end-to-end.
+Applying this to our topology, the connectivity should be ok, end-to-end.
 Let's check this:
 ```
 root@R1> show route table inet6